raisch/is_dma/README.md

 The list of legal DMAs from which this module was constructed were retrieved from DoubleClick's [Rich Media API Handbook - Designated Market Area® code key](https://support.google.com/richmedia/answer/2745487?hl=en).

-NOTE: The term "Designated Market Area" is a trademark of DoubleClick.
+NOTE: The term "Designated Market Area" is a registered trademark of DoubleClick.